ampled-music/ampled/README.md

 $ heroku run rake db:rollback --app ampled-web
 ```

-(replace the app name above with `ampled-web-production` if you need to run this against production)
+(replace the app name above with `ampled-web-prod` if you need to run this against production)

 # Server Environments